Spearheading Community Fundraising

 The Annual Pittsburgh CLO Guild Ball

 The Annual Pittsburgh CLO Guild Ball made its debut in 1955 at the Pittsburgh Field Club.
 The elegant dinner dance quickly became one of Pittsburgh’s most anticipated social events of the year.
 Today, several traditions from that inaugural event, including the sale of “Pink Boxes,” are still an integral part of this fun-filled event.
-Recently, the event has been highlighted by the presentation of the CLOE Award for Community Service.
+This year's ball was held Saturday, June 6 at 6:30pm at the Omni William Penn.

 CLO Guild / Constance T. Rockwell Scholarship